-Even if you do not write any academic papers in English, you may well be called upon to produce an English abstract of your work (also sometimes called the summary).
+Even if you do not write any academic papers in English, you may well be called upon to produce an English abstract of your work.
 The abstract must be easily readable, and give the maximum amount of information in the minimum number of words.
 It usually includes some background information, the study objectives or hypotheses, design and methods, results, conclusions and implications.
-You may have to write a conference abstract before your results are clear, and would then merely introduce your work and describe what you did.

 The abstract must stand alone (it may be the only thing that is read), and should include key information.
 Avoid vague endings (“The results are discussed.”), and straight repetition in the Introduction of the text proper.
 Always obey the instructions on length, and count all words.

 It is common to use the present tense for the objectives, to move to the past until the conclusions (which may be either), and back to the present for the implications.